Meet Dewinta from Dewinta Dandot Photography

 What or who has been your greatest influence in business and why?

-When you’re a small business owner and you’re just starting out, your family and friends are your closest support group and having them supporting you in your business is just as important as networking in your community.
+When you’re a small business owner and you’re just starting out, your family and friends are your closest support group and having them support you in your business is just as important as networking in your community.
 I am very grateful for having a supportive husband who helps me with my business as well as at home.
 He turned out to be better at cooking than me!

 Are there any resources or tools you’d like to share with other small business owners that have helped you run your business?